surmwill/recycler_unity/README.md

 3. The range of indices of entries in the end cache
 4. The total range of active entries (start cache, visible, and end cache)

-The indices returned can be combined with [`GetKeyForCurrentIndex`](https://github.com/surmwill/recycler_unity/blob/master/README.md#getkeyforcurrentindex) to get ranges of keys.

-These ranges also provide additional information about the entries returned in [`ActiveEntries`](https://github.com/surmwill/recycler_unity/blob/master/README.md#activeentries) without needing to go through the entire dictionary.

 ### Endcap
 ```
 public RecyclerScrollRectEndcap<TEntryData, TKeyEntryData> Endcap { get; }
 ```

-Returns a reference to the endcap (if it exists - it is optional).
+Returns a reference to the endcap - if it exists.

 ### AppendTo
 ```